Hallmarks of Cancer

 5. Inducing angiogenesis- Cells need oxygen to live.
 Cancer cells ensure their newly made cells survive by creating new blood vessels to feed oxygen and nutrients to the cancer cells.

-6. Avoiding Immune Destruction- Cancer cells can gain the ability to hide from immune cell destruction by upregulating proteins such as programmed death ligand 1 (PD-L1) that deactivate T-cells.
+6. Avoiding immune destruction- Cancer cells can learn to avoid immune cell destruction by upregulating proteins such as programmed death ligand 1 (PD-L1) that deactivate T-cells.

 7. Activating invasion and metastasis- Normal cells respect the natural barriers of their environment.
-Cancer cells invade membranes and even break off of the tumor and travel throughout the body and create new tumors.
+Cancer cells invade membranes and even break off of the tumor, travel throughout the body, and create new tumors.

-8. Deregulating cellular energetics- Cancer cells divide rapidly and therefore need more energy than normal cells.
+8. Deregulating cellular energetics- Cancer cells divide rapidly and need more energy than normal cells.
 Normal cells use oxygen to make energy in a process called oxidative phosphorylation.
-Often cancer cells are in anaerobic conditions and therefore need to be able to make energy without oxygen.
-Cancer cells circumvent this issue by using anaerobic glycolysis to make energy or ATP.
+Often, cancer cells are in anaerobic conditions and, therefore, need to be able to make energy without oxygen.
+Cancer cells circumvent this issue using anaerobic glycolysis to create energy or ATP.

 9. Tumor-promoting inflammation- Immune cells are found within tumors.
-Originally it was thought that these immune cells were there to fight off the cancer cells.
-Research has shown that the cancer cells have intercepted these tumor infiltrating immune cells and use them to help them promote tumor progression.
+Initially, it was thought these immune cells were there to fight off cancer cells.
+Research has shown that cancer cells have intercepted these tumor-infiltrating immune cells and used them to help them promote tumor progression.

-10. Genome instability and mutation- Normal cells stop during replication to inspect the newly made DNA and ensure that the DNA is error-free.
-Cancer cells bypass these checkpoints and therefore introduce more errors per replication cycle.
-Cancer cells are also going through more cycles of replication than a normal cell does.
-Additionally, if errors are introduced into DNA repair genes that render the protein useless, the error rate in the cancer genome will go up even more rapidly.
+10. Genome instability and mutation- Normal cells stop during replication to inspect the newly made DNA and ensure it is error-free.
+Cancer cells bypass these checkpoints, introducing more errors per replication cycle.
+Cancer cells also go through more replication cycles than normal cells.
+If errors are introduced into DNA repair genes that render the protein useless, the cancer genome's error rate will increase rapidly.
 This leads to cancer cells having a highly unstable and mutated genome.

-Because the hallmarks of cancer differentiate cancer cells from normal cells, these pathways become targets for pharmaceutical agents to try and selectively kill cancer cells without affecting normal cells.
+Because the hallmarks of cancer differentiate cancer cells from normal cells, pharmaceutical agents target these pathways to try to selectively kill cancer cells without affecting normal cells.